RemiBounoua7/Beating-the-Bookies/README.md

 # Beating-the-Bookies

-Data analysis and predictive model for betting strategies in football games
+This repository contains a notebook developping a methodology for data analysis and predictive modeling for betting strategies in football games.